Keyology/startup/README.md

- title of movie is Startup!
+ Title of movie is Startup!

 This is a story about two friends in college who start a startup